Systems Delivered

 Outcome

-Produced an educational portfolio system that makes Proof-of-Work, nonce search, mining rewards, chain validation, tamper detection, and benchmark behavior visible without mining real cryptocurrency.
+Produced an interactive engineering lab that makes Proof-of-Work, nonce search, mining rewards, chain validation, tamper detection, and benchmark behavior visible without mining real cryptocurrency.

 View Project